dnlnln/generate-sql-merge/README.md

 This system stored procedure takes a table name as a parameter and generates a `MERGE` statement containing all the table data.

-This is useful if you need to [migrate static data between databases](https://documentation.red-gate.com/display/RR1/Static+Data#StaticData-offline), eg. the generated MERGE statement can be included in source control and used to deploy data between DEV/TEST/PROD.
+This is useful if you need to migrate static data between databases, eg. the generated MERGE statement can be included in source control and used to deploy data between DEV/TEST/PROD.

-The stored procedure itself is installed within the `[master]` database as a system object, allowing the proc to be called within the context of user databases (e.g. `EXEC Northwind.dbo.sp_generate_merge 'Region'`)
+The stored procedure itself is installed within the `[master]` database as a system object, allowing the proc to be called within the context of user databases (e.g. `EXEC MyDb.dbo.sp_generate_merge 'MyTable'`)

 Key features: